 Why Does My Beard Grow Patchy?

 Your hormones and your genetics can each play a role in how likely you are to experience a patchy beard.
 The male hormones testosterone and dihydrotestosterone play a key role in hair growth.
-Low levels of either of these hormones may impact the speed and thickness at which you can grow facial hair, and may even cause facial hair to stop growing in some instances, resulting in beard gaps.
+Low levels of either of these hormones may impact the speed and thickness at which you can grow facial hair, and may even cause facial hair to stop growing in some instances, resulting in bald patches on head and beard.

 How to Grow Out a Patchy Beard